 - be able to demonstrate your enthusiasm to work collaboratively in an interdisciplinary environment

-- have completed an undergraduate degree (equivalent to 2.1 or above) in a relevant discipline (e.g. mathematics, statistics, epidemiology, public health, psychology, nutrition, quantitative sociology, politics, economics, systems engineering, business studies, geography).
+- Have at least one of your completed degrees in a relevant subject, such as mathematics, statistics, epidemiology, public health, psychology, nutrition, quantitative sociology, politics, economics, systems engineering, business studies, computer science or geography;

 - have quantitative maths skills equivalent to A at A-Level (may also be evidenced through university modules or work)